abiyfantaye/aerodynamicDatabase/README.md

 - Exposure condition (z0)

 ## Future work needed
 The current capability of the aerodynamic database is very limitted.
-Future work is needed to enhance its capability in the following key direction
+Future work is needed to enhance its capability in the following key directions:
- - Populate the database with additional data (both experimetal and CFD).
+ - Populate the database with more data (both experimetal and CFD).
 Performing CFD simulations variying different parameters listed above seem a feasible direction.
- - Inplement database interpolation technique for cases that can not be found in the database.
+ - Implement database interpolation technique for cases that can not be found in the database.
 This requires developing interpolation scheme based on  devreduced order modeling or machine learning techniques.